cmdBlack/cmdBlack/README.md

 - 👋 Hi, I’m Kaizer Macni - @cmdBlack
 - 👀 I’m interested in anything related to space and technology
-- 🌱 I’m currently learning Web Development(HTML, CSS, Bootstrap, Javascript, jQuery, Node.js, Express.js)
+- 🌱 I’m currently learning Python For Data Science
 - 💞️ I’m looking to collaborate on project that would improve my skills
 - 📫 You can reach me via email: kjjmacni@gmail.com